Few Shot System Identification for Reinforcement Learning: Background and Related Work

 \subsection{Model-based reinforcement learning with a focus on system identification and transfer learning}

-In this section, we review model-based RL (MBRL) as these methods are foundational to our work.
-There is a variety of algorithms used in MBRL, yet they all share their complete reliance on the transition model for cost optimization \cite{mbrls}.
+In this section, \textsc{MBRL} is reviewed as these methods are foundational to our work.
+There is a variety of algorithms used in \textsc{MBRL}, yet they all share their complete reliance on the transition model for cost optimization \cite{mbrls}.
 The counter model-free methods do not involve the model directly or rely on it for the cost calculation, but they implicitly include the model in the process of collecting experience.

-MBRL is mainly a search method that is based on running simulations and evaluating the running rewards to learn the optimal policy.
-Although tree search methods are common in model-based RL as in \cite{mcts, treesearch}, guided search methods are more suitable for stochastic optimization in order to find the optimal policy \cite{gps}.
+\textsc{MBRL} is mainly a search method that is based on running simulations and evaluating the running rewards to learn the optimal policy.
+Although tree search methods are common in \textsc{MBRL} \cite{mcts, treesearch}, guided search methods are more suitable for stochastic optimization in order to find the optimal policy \cite{gps}.

-The iLQG \cite{ILQR-B} algorithm is a MBRL approach that solves the problem in a recursive and iterative manner by locally linearizing non-linear dynamics and approximating the cost to a quadratic function using Taylor series, and solving for the optimal by quadratic programming .
-Action-value function $Q(x_t,u_t)$ and value function $V (x_t)$ are used in finding the gains for the linear feedback controller $g(x_t) = u_t + k_t + K_t(x_t - \hat{x_t})$, where $k_t$ is the open loop term, $K_t$ is the closed-loop feedback matrix, and $x_t$ and $u_t$ are the states and actions of the nominal trajectory.
-Further improvements on the iLQG were attained through having more stability in learning, thus providing better convergence.
+The {\em iterative linear-quadratic-Gaussian} \textsc{iLQG} \cite{ILQR-B} algorithm is an \textsc{MBRL} approach that solves the problem in a recursive and iterative manner by locally linearizing non-linear dynamics and approximating the cost to a quadratic function using Taylor series, and solving for the optimal policy using quadratic programming .
+The action-value function $Q(x_t,u_t)$ and the value function $V (x_t)$ are used in finding the gains for the linear feedback controller $g(x_t) = u_t + k_t + K_t(x_t - \hat{x_t})$, where $k_t$ is the open loop term, $K_t$ is the closed-loop feedback matrix, and $x_t$ and $u_t$ are the states and actions of the nominal trajectory.
+Further improvements on the \textsc{iLQG} were attained through having more stability in learning, thus providing better convergence.
 These improvements include adding line search for preventing overshooting, constraining changes in policy for continuously residing in trust regions, and guiding training with high entropy policies giving broad distribution with high rewards for avoiding local optima, and using guided samples for training as in \cite{trust-region, gps, MILQR}.